-Notice that you also must add the curly braces.
+Notice, you also have to add the parentheses.
 Now that you have a variable to hold your NSManagedObjectContext, you need to instantiate it so you can add objects to it.
 To do this, you need to add the following lines to your viewDidLoad method in the ViewController.m file:

-'''

-AppDelegate appDelegate = (AppDelegate )[[UIApplication
+''' AppDelegate appDelegate = (AppDelegate )[[UIApplication sharedApplication] delegate]; managedObjectContext = appDelegate.managedObjectContext; '''

-sharedApplication] delegate];

-managedObjectContext = appDelegate.persistentContainer.viewContext;

-'''